 The Company is in the process of merging with a publicly traded Special Purpose Acquisition Company (a "SPAC") (the "Merger Transaction)", which will be accounted for in one of two ways depending on the redemption elections of the SPAC shareholders; (1) assuming minimum redemption, the merger will be accounted for as a reverse recapitalization in accordance with U.S. GAAP and (2) assuming maximum redemption, the Company will be considered a variable interest entity and the merger will be accounted for as an acquisition by the SPAC of the Company in accordance with U.S. GAAP.
 Refer to Note 16 for more information regarding the Merger Transaction.
-If the Merger Transaction were to be consummated, the surviving company will remain an emerging growth company until the earliest of (i) the last day of the Company's first fiscal year following the fifth anniversary of the completion of the SPAC's initial public offering, (ii) the last day of the fiscal year in which the Company has total annual gross revenue of at least \$1.07 billion, (iii) the last day of the fiscal year in which the Company is deemed to be a large accelerated filer, which means the market value of the Company's common stock that is held by non-affiliates exceeds \$700.0 million as of the prior June 30th or (iv) the date on which the Company has issued more than \$1.0 billion in non-convertible debt securities during the prior three-year period.
+If the Merger Transaction were to be consummated, the surviving company will remain an emerging growth company until the earliest of (i) the last day of the Company's first fiscal year following the fifth anniversary of the completion of the SPAC's initial public offering, (ii) the last day of the fiscal year in which the Company has total annual gross revenue of at least \$1.07 billion, (iii) the last day of the fiscal year in which the Company has total annual gross revenue of the Company's common stock that is held by non-affiliates exceeds \$700.0 million as of the prior June 30th or (iv) the date on which the Company has issued more than \$1.0 billion in non-convertible debt securities during the prior three-year period.